1bpm/csound-dblib/README.md

 ## Examples
 A number of examples are included in the examples directory.
 Generally the syntax of each opcode is agnostic to the database type used, so the different techniques in each can be used for any database type.

+## Reference
+OpcodeDocumentation.md contains an explanation of all provided opcodes.

 By Richard Knight 2019